PoliticalGraveyard.com

 Griffith, Brenda K. — of Defiance, Defiance County, Ohio.
 Democrat.
 Delegate to Democratic National Convention from Ohio, 1996 (alternate), 2000.
 Female.
 Still living as of 2000.

 Griffith, Burton L. — of Wayne County, Mich.
 Democrat.
-Candidate in primary for delegate to Michigan state constitutional convention from Wayne County 21st District, 1961.
+Candidate for delegate to Michigan state constitutional convention from Wayne County 21st District, 1961.
 Still living as of 1961.

 Griffith, Carol See Carol Griffith Williams

 Griffith, Catherine M. — of Mt.
 Vernon, Westchester County, N.Y.
 Democrat.
 Member of New York Democratic State Committee, 1942.
 Female.
-Still living as of 1942.
+Presumed deceased.
+Burial location unknown.

 Griffith, Charles Benjamin (1872-1928) — also known as Charles B. Griffith — of Fort Scott, Bourbon County, Kan.
 Born in Bourbon County, Kan., August 28, 1872.
 Republican.
 Lawyer; Bourbon County Attorney, 1899-1900; member of Kansas state house of representatives 18th District, 1921-22; Kansas state attorney general, 1923-27.
 Methodist.
 Died, from Bright's disease, in Christ's Hospital, Topeka, Shawnee County, Kan., June 8, 1928 (age 55 years, 285 days).
 Burial location unknown.